 And these monuments just keep getting bigger.

 The Nepalese government recently unveiled the world's largest trident -- a religious statue depicting Shiva -- at a Hindu temple in Dang.

 The trident is made from five different minerals, weighs more than six tons and stands 12 meters (42 feet) tall.

-It joins an already impressive roster of Hindu, Buddhist and Christian statues built around the world -- including these 10 greats:
+It joins an already impressive roster of Hindu, Buddhist and Christian statues built in destinations around the world -- including these 10 greats:

 1. Lord Murugan Statue

 Fifteen skilled sculptors from India carried out construction on the Lord Murugan Statue, found outside Malaysia's famed Batu Caves.